MicrosoftDocs/SupportArticles-docs/support/sql/admin/behavior-compressed-backups.md

 When a media set is created, information on the compression setting of this media set is written to the media header file.

-Backups taken to an existing media set can only co-exist if the compression setting of these backups is the same as that of the media set.
+Backups taken to an existing media set can co-exist only if the compression setting of these backups is the same as that of the media set.
 The following three factors affect the behavior of compressed backups:

 - SQL Server's configuration option - [Backup compression default](/previous-versions/sql/sql-server-2008-r2/bb677250(v=sql.105))

 - Backup Set Options - [COMPRESSION or NO_COMPRESSION](/sql/t-sql/statements/backup-transact-sql)

-- For existing media, the most important factor to consider is whether the media set currently contains a compressed or an uncompressed backup.
+- For existing media, an important factor to consider is whether the media set currently contains a compressed or an uncompressed backup.

 The following table summarizes the behavior of compressed backups based on the three factors above: